Eric-Babi/Osticket-pre-conditions/README.md

 <h2>Processing Capacity </h2>

-- 2 VCPUs to improve performance and responsiveness in case of concurrent use and large influx of requests and database queries.
+- 4 VCPUs to improve performance and responsiveness in case of concurrent use and large influx of requests and database queries.
+- 16GiB RAM

 <h2>List of Prerequisites</h2>